Health And Medical Science

 Medical Terminology is designed to help students learn common medical terms essential for patient care.
 Topics are presented in logical order, beginning with each body system's anatomy and physiology and progressing through pathology, laboratory tests and clinical procedures, therapeutic interventions, and pharmacology.
 Students learn concepts, terms, and abbreviations for each topic.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.

-Practical Nursing 1
+Practical Nursing 1 (Semester)

 Credits 2